code-and-effect/effective_orders/README.md

 ### Digital Downloads

-If your product is a digital download, simply specify the URL to download.
+If your product is a digital download, simply create a method in your acts_as_purchasable rails model that returns the full URL to download.

-The download link will be displayed on all purchased order receipts.
+The download link will be displayed on all purchased order receipts and the Order History page.

 ```ruby
 def purchased_download_url